SAP-archive/blockchain-services/client/README.md

 ## Overview

 This project is written in Vue.js and used as a very simple UI for the CLA-Assistant Signature Storage.
-It connects to the hosted decentralized application and uses REST communication.
+It connects to the hosted application and uses REST communication.

 ### Project setup